 bitset<N>.reset(size_t pos);

-- N: It represents the number of bits in the bitset.
+- N: Indicates the quantity of bits within the bitset.

-- pos: It represents the zero-based index of the bit (rightmost bit is position 0).
+- pos: Denotes the index of the bit based on zero (the rightmost bit is at position 0).

 Return Value: